Published online Nov 28, 2020. doi: 10.3748/wjg.v26.i44.7005

 Published online: November 28, 2020

-Hepatocellular carcinoma (HCC) with tumor thrombus in the bile duct (BDTT) is easily misdiagnosed or mistreated due to the clinicopathological diversity of the thrombus and its relationship with primary lesions.
+Hepatocellular carcinoma (HCC) with bile duct tumor thrombus (BDTT) is easily misdiagnosed or mistreated due to the clinicopathological diversity of the thrombus and its relationship with primary lesions.

 A retrospective review of the diagnosis and treatment experience regarding seven typical HCC patients with BDTT between January 2010 and December 2019 was conducted.